 The frame was made from two steel clamshell halves pressed together into a monocoque and the front fork and mudguard were all one piece.

-The prototype featured a driveshaft and a hub dynamo that stored energy when riding downhill and gave a boost when riding uphill.
+According to Leon Dixon and the National Bicycle History Archive Of America (NBHAA.com): The prototype featured a driveshaft and a hub dynamo that stored energy when riding downhill and gave a boost when riding uphill.
 The batteries inside the frame powered lights, a horn, and a built-in radio.

 Although the bicycle’s unusual appearance created substantial public interest initially, British bicycle makers were reluctant to invest in the high degree of re-tooling needed to manufacture the bicycle.